panoptisDev/panoptis_testnet/README.md

 # panoptis_testnet
-PulseChain Testnet
+panoptis.network testnet
 The PulseChain Testnet is up and running.
-This document will guide you through connecting Metamask to the network and bootstrapping a PulseChain node of your own.
+This document will guide you through connecting Metamask to the network and bootstrapping a panoptis.network node of your own.

 Disclaimer: This is a Testnet, and issues may arise as the network or certain front-ends see increased load.
 The team will work diligently to address any issues as they come.